OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 #### Coach Orientation

-The data set `coachOrientation` contains the coach direction of the vehicle, as defined in [Coach Orientation](#coachorientation) in chapter .
+The data set `coachOrientation` contains the coach direction of the vehicle.
 This information influences the position of the measuring systems.
 This data set can contain the following values:

 | Value | Description |